wizgrav/copernicus/README.md

 # copernicus
-Audio reactive visualisation for the Whitestone contest
+Audio reactive visualisation for the Whitestone contest, featuring music by Mike Gao.